Lawmakers turn up the heat on TikTok's CEO Shou Zi Chew in high-stakes hearing

 Rodgers shot back: "If you can't say it 100% certain, I take that as a no."

+While U.S. officials have not offered any evidence that Chinese authorities have accessed the information of Americans on the app, national security experts say it is a real possibility.

+Likewise, the Chinese government has not been shown to have ever influenced the app's recommendation algorithm, though experts also say it is hypothetically possible.

-And even though there is no evidence that the Chinese government has attempted to gain access to TikTok data, the company has admitted that employees in China accessed the data of U.S. users who were journalists reporting on company leaks — an incident now being investigated by Justice Department.
+TikTok did admit employees in China accessed the data of a handful of U.S. journalists who were reporting on company leaks — an incident now being investigated by Justice Department, according to Forbes.

 When asked if TikTok employees can spy on or target people in the U.S., Chew didn't answer directly.